-If you attempt to take out a new Life Insurance policy and there’s been recent travel to China or you’re being investigated for the virus, there’s likely going to be a postponement of the underwriting decision until the insurer has more information or any tests required have come back all-clear.
+If you attempt to take out a new Life Insurance policy and there’s been recent travel to China or other virus hotspots, or you’re being investigated for the virus, there’s likely going to be a postponement of the underwriting decision until the insurer has more information or any tests required have come back all-clear.

 Whether you can get cover will depend on your circumstances, including your current state of health and whether you’re exhibiting any symptoms.

 It will also depend on the various insurers’ coronavirus policies and contingency plans.
 Some insurers may look to exclude coronavirus deaths from new policies taken out after a certain date, so if you’re unsure the best thing to do is check with an adviser for more information.